browserengineering/book/book/animations.md

 ::: {.further}

-If you look closely at the example in this section, you'll see that the `DrawText` command's rect is about 30 pixels wide.
+If you look closely at the opacity example in this section, you'll see that the `DrawText` command's rect is only as wide as the text.
 On the other hand, the `SaveLayer` rect is almost as wide as the viewport.
-The reason they differ is that the text is only about 30 pixels wide, but the block element that contains it is as wide as the available width.
+The reason they differ is that the text is only about as wide as it needs to be, but the block element that contains it is as wide as the available width.

-So if we put it in a composited layer, does it need to be 30 pixels wide or the whole viewport?
+So if we put it in a composited layer, does it need to be as wide as the text or the whole viewport?
 In practice you could implement either.
 The algorithm presented in this chapter ends up with the smaller one but real browsers sometimes choose the larger, depending on their algorithm.
 Also note that if there was any kind of paint command associated with the block element containing the text, such as a background color, then the surface would definitely have to be as wide as the viewport.
 Likewise, if there were multiple inline children, the union of their bounds would contribute to the surface size.

 :::

 Compositing leaves
 ==================

-Let's start implementing compositing.
+Let's implementing compositing.
 To start, we'll put paint commands (the leaves of the display list) in composited layers, and all other display items in the draw display list.
 To do that we'll need to traverse the display list, identify all paint commands, and move them to composited layers.
 Then